Browse by Medical Category

 The Whetstine laboratory is interested in understanding how the chromatin microenvironment regulates gene expression while maintaining a stable genome.
-We interrogate this relationship by studying the role of histone-modifying enzymes in both human culture and C. elegans models.
+Our ultimate goal is to harness this mechanistic understanding to identify novel therapeutic opportunities and to block chemotherapeutic resistance.
+We integrate biochemistry, genetics, genomics and computation to elucidate chromatin modulators involved in these processes.
 We have initiated these types of studies by focusing on a speciﬁc class of chromatin regulators, the JmjC-containing histone demethylases.
-Since the discovery of these chromatin regulators, my laboratory has started screening tumors for genomic anomalies (copy changes and mutations) in this class of enzyme.
-Additionally, we have begun examining their molecular roles at a biochemical, molecular and in vivo level.
-Based on our observations, we are determining whether these genomic alterations will allow us to modify conventional chemotherapy to treat tumors with alterations in JmjC enzymes and establishing whether these changes will serve as novel molecular diagnostics.
-In addition, we have uncovered an important role for these enzymes in regulating both cell cycle and copy number control and have initiated a number of studies to expand upon this recent discovery.
-The laboratory is currently expanding these same types of studies into other novel chromatin regulators such as histone methyltransferases and deacetylases.
+Since the discovery of these chromatin regulators, my laboratory has started screening tumors for genomic anomalies (copy changes and mutations) in this class of enzyme and examining their molecular roles at a biochemical, molecular and in vivo level.
+These combined approaches will determine whether tumors with alterations in JmjC enzymes provide an opportunity to modify conventional chemotherapy and identify novel molecular diagnostics.

 Histone methylation and acetylation dynamics: impact on development and cancer pathology